-When I deployed to Afghanistan we spent four month in Indiana preparing us for the undertaking of going to Afghanistan.
+When I deployed to Afghanistan we spent four months in Indiana preparing us for the undertaking of going to Afghanistan.
 A good portion of what we learned was what to do in a combat situation.
 The likelihood of combat in Afghanistan was probable.
-Going out into a war zone on a minimum of a two times a week easily could mean that we would need the training we hoped we would never need to use.
-About half way through my deployment I had my combat experience.
+Going out into a war zone a minimum of two times a week easily could mean that we would need the training we hoped we would never need to use.
+About halfway through my deployment I had my combat experience.
 We were lucky, we didn’t see combat very often and I only was out on a mission one time when it happened.
 Here is the story as I remember it.

 Combat In Afghanistan

 We arrived at the school, and our four members of our security element went into the school to clear it and set up a security perimeter.
 While this was happening I was sitting in the MATV listening to the radio waiting for the signal to get out.
 About 5 minutes after they got out the school was cleared so we got out and rallied up to head into the school.

 We started walking towards the school and got about halfway between the MATV and MRAPs and the school and then all of a sudden.

 When the first explosion happened the Master Sergeant (MSgt) I worked with and I were mid-conversation talking about how the contractor had lied about the progress of the school and were trying to decide what we were going to tell him.
 The second explosion was like slow motion about 50-75 meters away from where I was standing.